 REtipster features products and services we've used, tested, and think you'll find useful.
 If you buy something featured here, we may earn an affiliate commission.
 Learn more.

 When I started using owner financing to sell my properties – it was a BIG strategic step forward for my business.

-By allowing my buyers to make payments to me over the course of several months/years (rather than requiring one lump sum at closing), I was able to sell my properties MUCH faster and for more money than ever before.
+By allowing my buyers to make payments to me over several months/years (rather than requiring one lump sum at closing), I could sell my properties MUCH faster and for more money than ever.
 It also helped create several streams of passive income (and believe me – when money starts coming in while you sleep, it adds a lot of stability to a growing business).

-But for all the good it did, it took me a long time to figure out how to collect these monthly payments the right way.
+But for all the good it did, it took me a long time to figure out how to collect these monthly payments correctly.
 From the very first deal, I had a lot of misguided assumptions about how it was supposed to work.
-For example:

-- Whenever I set up a new loan, I would collect physical checks from each borrower every month.
+- Whenever I set up a new loan, I collect monthly physical checks from each borrower.

-- For every existing loan account, I would manually track their payments with some archaic computer software.
+- I would manually track their payments with archaic computer software for every existing loan account.